 [Show abstract][Hide abstract] ABSTRACT: A recent interest in resting state functional magnetic resonance imaging

-(rsfMRI) lies in subdividing the human brain into functionally
+(rsfMRI) lies in subdividing the human brain into anatomically and functionally

 distinct regions of interest.
-Brain parcellation is often a necessary step for
+For example, brain parcellation is often used for

-defining the network nodes used in connectivity studies.
+defining the network nodes in connectivity studies.
 While inference has

 traditionally been performed on group-level data, there is a growing interest

 in parcellating single subject data.
-However, this is difficult due to the inherent low SNR of
+However, this is difficult due to the low

-of such measures, allowing the noisy subject-specific estimator to borrow
+using shrinkage estimators of such measures, allowing the noisy

-strength from a larger population of subjects.
-We present several shrinkage
+larger population of subjects.
+We present several empirical Bayes shrinkage

 estimators and outline methods for shrinkage when multiple scans are not